-- e.
-English/Portuguese laurel (Prunus laurocerasus/lusitanica) - f.
-English holly (Ilex aquifolium); and - g.
-Scotch broom (Cytisus scoparius). - h.
-English hawthorne (Crataegus laevigata) - i.
-Poison oak (Toxicodendron diversilobum) - B. The following tree and vegetation activities require city review and pre-approval of a critical area permit: - 1.
-Any tree or vegetation activity not included in BIMC 16.20.090.A. - 2.
+- 1. Any tree or vegetation activity not included in BIMC 16.20.090.B. - 2.
 Hazard trees. - a.
 Hazard tree removal or wildlife snag creation not within erosion and landslide hazard areas or a landslide hazard area setback at the top of slope is allowed provided that it shall comply with the following standards and submittal requirements: - i.
 A report from an International Society of Arboriculture (ISA) Tree Risk Assessment Qualified (TRAQ) arborist that documents the hazard and provides a replanting plan for replacement trees; - ii.
 Land owners are encouraged, but not required, to retain all or portions of removed hazard trees on site to provide wildlife habitat; - iii.
 The land owner shall replace any trees that are removed with new trees at a minimum ratio of two replacement trees for each tree removed (2:1) within the first appropriate growing season in accordance with an approved planting plan.
-Replacement trees may be planted at a different, nearby location if it can be determined that planting in the same location would create a new hazard or potentially damage the critical area.
-Replacement trees shall be species that are native and indigenous to the site and a minimum of one inch in diameter at (4-1/2 feet high) for deciduous trees and a minimum of six feet in height for evergreen trees as measured from the top of the root ball size of six feet in height measured from top of root flare, with a minimum trunk diameter of one inch measured at four inches above top of root flare for both evergreen and deciduous trees.
+Replacement trees may be planted at a nearby location.
+Replacement trees shall be species that are native and indigenous to the site and a minimum size of six feet in height measured from top of root flare, with a minimum trunk diameter of one inch measured at four inches above top of root flare for both evergreen and deciduous trees.
 Smaller replacement trees are acceptable, at a minimum ratio of three replacement trees for each tree removed (3:1) and a minimum size of three feet (36 inches) in height measured from top of root flare. - iv.
 If a tree to be removed provides critical habitat, such as an eagle perch, a qualified wildlife biologist shall be consulted to determine timing and methods of removal that will minimize impacts; and - v.
-Hazard trees determined to pose an imminent threat or danger to public health or safety, to public or private property, or of serious environmental degradation may be removed or pruned by the land owner prior to receiving approval from the city; provided, that within 14 days following such action, the land owner shall submit the report required by Section (i) directly above and a planting plan that demonstrates compliance with the provisions of this title.
+Hazard trees determined to pose an imminent threat or danger to public health or safety, to public or private property, or of serious environmental degradation may be removed or pruned by the land owner prior to receiving approval from the city; provided, that within 14 days following such action, the land owner shall submit the report required by Section (i) directly above and a planting plan that demonstrates compliance with the provisions of this title. - b.
+Hazard tree removal within erosion and landslide hazard areas and their setbacks at the top of slope is allowed provided that it shall comply with the standards and submittal requirements of both BIMC 16.20.090.C.2.a and the following: - i.
+No root disturbance or stump removal is permitted;